srobotta/moodle-database-presets/choice-duration/README.md

 * Workshop 5 and all of the 3 Demos

-If you want the user to choice as many events as possible to fulfill the maximum duration, the *Add nee entry* template must be exceeded by code to check the total selected duraction and the maximum duration.
+If you want the user to choice as many events as possible to fulfill the maximum duration, the *Add new entry* template must be exceeded by code to check the total selected duraction and the maximum duration.

 The function that is attached to the click event of the buttons in the